Progressive Multi-Modality Learning for Inverse Protein Folding: Methods

-The cross entropy loss is commonly used in protein design tasks to measure the discrepancy between the probability distribution of the generated amino acid sequences and the reference native sequences.
+\textbf{Generation Objective}.
+The cross-entropy loss is commonly used in protein design tasks.
 By minimizing the cross entropy, we can obtain an approximate distribution that better matches the target distribution.
-In our experiments, we observed that emphasizing the salient features of the output distribution can further improve the performance of our model.
+We observed that emphasizing the salient features of the output distribution can further improve the performance of our model.
 To achieve this, we propose an exponential cross entropy (expCE) that accentuates the spiking effect of the output distribution.
 The expCE is calculated as follows:

 where $exp$ denotes the exponential calculation, and $b$ denotes the $b$-th element in a batch of $B$ elements.